dbmrq/Dotfiles/README.md

 the rest.

 If you're not me, you should probably check out the contents of that file before doing that.
-There's a lot of stuff that wouldn't make sense for other people.
+There's lots of stuff that wouldn't make sense for other people.